chocolateboy/autobox/README.md

 ```

 Namespaces in DEFAULT values have the default type name appended, which, in the case of defaulted SCALAR types,
-is SCALAR rather than INTEGER, FLOAT &c.
+is SCALAR rather than INTEGER, FLOAT etc.

 Thus: